🚨 Scam Guide · 2026

 How to Avoid

-• Ask for 'Tasmanian Brand' certification on any 'made in Tasmania' item over $50
+• Ask for 'Tasmanian Brand' certification on any 'made in Tasmania' item over $50.

-• Pay by card for itemised receipts
+• Pay by card for itemized receipts.

-• Compare prices at the Tasmanian Design Centre or Handmark Gallery as references
+• Compare prices at the Tasmanian Design Centre or Handmark Gallery as references.

-• Authentic Tasmanian leatherwood honey, whisky, oil from named producers (Buckby, Lark, Overeem)
+• Authentic Tasmanian leatherwood honey, whisky, oil from named producers (Buckby, Lark, Overeem).

 Scam #4